awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-rc-send.md

 ## Sending a Run Command that returns notifications \(CLI\)<a name="monitoring-sns-rc-send-cli"></a>

-Use the following procedure to send a command through Run Command that is configured to return status notifications using the AWS CLI\.
+Use the following procedure to send a command through Run Command that's configured to return status notifications using the AWS CLI\.

 **To send a command that returns notifications \(CLI\)**